akashpant/.NET-Notes/References.md

 the query's intent.

-What if we pass parameters into the fromsqlraw query? will compiler throws the error?
+#### if we pass parameters into the fromsqlraw query? will compiler throws the error?
 No, the C# compiler will not throw an error if you use string interpolation with FromSqlRaw. we can use string interpolation within a FromSqlRaw query because the method expects a string, and string interpolation results in a string. but we need to be cautious while using interpolation into the fromsqlraw becauuse the user can input any variable and it can lead to the Sql injection vulnerabilities.